gsrohde/biocro-lib/README.md

 ## Updating this repository to track changes made to the BioCro GitHub repository

 Here we outline a procedure for updating this repository to incorporate the latest changes from the BioCro repository.
+There are two main steps: updating the C++ code and updating the version information.

+### Steps for updating the C++ code

-1. Check out the latest version of this repository or pull the latest changes if already checked out.
+1. Check out the latest version of the _master_ branch of this repository, or pull the latest changes if already checked out.

 2. Be sure the working copy is a clean copy with no uncommitted changes or untracked files.
 You can check that the copy is clean by running

-        git clean -nd
+        git status

     in the top-level directory.
-If this shows no changes you want keep, you can run
+If this shows changes but none you want keep, you can run

         git clean -fd

+    to remove any untracked files, and

+        git reset --hard

-    to set the working copy to a clean state.
-Otherwise, you can stash the changes and the untracked files with
+    to remove any uncommitted changes to tracked files.
+Otherwise, you can stash the untracked files and any changes to tracked files with

         git stash -u

+    The working copy will now be in a clean state.

 3. *Recommended:* Make and switch to a branch of this repository for the purpose of incorporating the latest changes.
+Call it something like `vX.Y.Z-updates`, where `X.Y.Z` is the version number of the BioCro R package release upon which we are basing the updated version of this repository.
+Usually, this will be the latest BioCro release.

 4. Clone the BioCro repository with

         git clone --recurse-submodules git@github.com:biocro/biocro.git

-    To make the exposition simpler, we will assume in what follows that the BioCro repository and this repository are checked out into sibling directories having the same parent directory.
-We also assume the default branch just checked out is the corresponds to the BioCro release upon which we want to base the updated version of `biocro-lib`.
+    To make the exposition in what follows simpler, we will assume that the BioCro repository and this repository are checked out into sibling directories having the same parent directory.
+We also assume the default branch just checked out corresponds to the BioCro release upon which we want to base the updated version of `biocro-lib`.

 5. Switch into the `biocro-lib` top-level directory.